Can I study the MAPP entirely at a distance/online? Or is some attendance required?

 I don’t have a first degree (or it’s been a long time since I’ve been in education); am I still eligible to apply?

-Generally, we would like applicants to either have at least a 2.1 previous undergraduate degree (in any discipline), or show evidence of roughly equivalent professional experience.
+Generally, we would like applicants to either have at least a 2.1 (B-average) previous undergraduate degree (in any discipline), or show evidence of roughly equivalent professional experience.
 This is to ensure writing and studying standards likely to succeed at Masters level.
-Many of our students do not have psychology or previous degree experience, but brought rich professional and personal backgrounds with them that had prepared them for the diligence of a postgraduate course.
+Many of our students do not have psychology or previous degree experience, but bring rich professional and personal backgrounds with them that have prepared them for the diligence and professionalism of a postgraduate course.
 Many have also been out of education for a while and have felt a bit insecure at the beginning.
 Rest assured, you will be given academic guidance to help refresh your study skills memory, learn how to write for an academic audience/standard, and use critical thinking skills.
-The university also provides guidance through our Learning Development Unit, should you need additional support.
+The university also provides guidance through our Student Learning & Achievement uni, should you need additional support.
 We also aim to support special needs through working closely with our Disability Service.
-If you have a disability and are concerned about studying on the MAPP, please contact email@example.com to inquire further about what support structures are in place to ensure you have a good experience on the course.
+If you have a disability and are concerned about studying on the MAPP, please contact firstname.lastname@example.org to inquire further about what support structures are in place to ensure you have a good experience on the course.
 As with many postgraduate courses, we tend to have a more mature age-range, with a varied background, so if you haven’t been in education for a while or maybe don’t even have a degree, don’t let that put you off applying.

 Will this course entitle me to Chartered Psychologist status with the British Psychological Society (BPS)?
 Is it accredited by the BPS?

-The Bucks MAPP programme is BPS-approved.
+The BNU MAPP programme is BPS-approved.
 This means that the course has been reviewed by the BPS and found to fulfill its standards for CPD (continuing professional development) education.
 However, please note that this is different to BPS-accreditation, which is what is required to be eligible for Graduate Chartered Psychologist status (aka GCP).
 Currently, the BPS does not accredit any Positive Psychology courses; they only accredit traditional areas of psychology which does not yet include Positive Psychology, sadly.
 It’s something we hope will one day change.

 What is the difference in fees if I am an international student vs. a UK-based student?

 Currently, because the course is considered an FDL (flexible & distributed learning) course, and there are no mandatory attendance components, the course fees are the same for domestic and international students.
-Current fees can be seen on our course website here: https://www.bucks.ac.uk/mapp
+Current fees can be seen on our course website here: https://www.bucks.ac.uk/mapp (2 year track – please see this page for the 3 year track fees)

 Will this course entitle me to a Tier 4 student visa so that I can live in the UK?